top of page

 Characteristics:

-• Courts are made of synthetic fibers and can be used indoor court and also outdoors.
+Courts are made of synthetic fibers and can be used indoor and also outdoors.

-• Carpet court surfaces have the most variety when compared to other surfaces.
+They have the most variety when compared to other different surfaces.

-• They're significantly faster than most other outdoor surfaces, and still slower than other indoor surfaces.
+They’re significantly faster than most other outdoor ones and still slower than other indoor ones.

 5. Acrylic Court Surfaces